leewtai/leewtai.github.io/courses/linear_regression/lectures/formalize_intuition.md

 What other objectives are sensible?
 We will explore some of these in the homework.

+## Did you notice?

+#### The regression is an extension of the average
-Hopefully you've noticed that the average and the regression line can both be derived from minimizing the same squared error objective.
-The only difference is whether we restrict ourselves to an arbitrary point or arbitrary line.
+The average and the regression line can both be derived as answers that minimize the same squared error objective.

+$$\arg\min_{\text{parameters}} \sum_j (W_j - \hat{W}_j(\text{\parameters}))^2$$

+The only difference
+is whether we restrict $$\hat{W}_j$$, our guess for $$W_j$$, to an arbitrary point or arbitrary line.
+By this argument, the average is a special case of the regression if we forced the intercept term to be 0.

+#### Errors were defined relative to the response/dependent/Y variable
-It is important to note that bad solutions are characterized as values that result in large errors with respect each $$W_j$$ value.
+Bad solutions are characterized as those that result in large errors with respect each $$W_j$$.
+Difference between the line in the "X" direction do not contribute to the error or objective function.

+#### The line summarize the data poorly
+Notice that even though our data has a slight curvature in the scatter plot, this does not prevent us from finding a best-fit line.
+This is similar to summarizing an entire chapter with 2 sentences, you will not capture all the major pieces of information but you are still able to produce those sentences.
+A similar poor fit for the average is if we were to use it to summarize a bimodal distribution.

 ## Problems
 - What condition will make the regression squared objective equal to the average one?